camunda/camunda-docs-manual/site/src/documents/api-references/rest/deployment/get.html.md

 Result
 ------

-A json array of deployment resource objects.
-Each deployment resource object has the following properties:
+A json object corresponding to the `Deployment` interface of the engine.
+Its properties are as follows:

 <table class="table table-striped">
   <tr>